thesfinox/ml-sft-trunc/README.md

-# Machine learning for level truncation in String Field Theory.
+# Machine learning for level truncation in String Field Theory

 ## Description